the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-definition.md

 # leanpub-end-insert
 ~~~~~~~

 All JSX is more concise now, because it omits the function statement, the curly braces, and the return statement.
-However, remember this is an optional step and that it's acceptable to use function declarations over arrow function expressions and block bodies with curly braces over concise bodies with implicit returns for arrow functions.
+However, it's important to remember this is an optional step and that it's acceptable to use function declarations over arrow function expressions and block bodies with curly braces over concise bodies with implicit returns for arrow functions.

 Often block bodies will be necessary to introduce more business logic between function signature and return statement.
 Be sure to understand this refactoring concept, because we'll move quickly from arrow function components with and without block bodies as we go.
 Which one we use will depend on the requirements of the component: